 Alternating Attention #

 Involves the ability to switch focus back and forth between different tasks or different aspects of a task.
-This requires cognitive flexibility and the ability to disengage from one task and shift attention to another while maintaining performance on both tasks.
+This requires cognitive flexibility and the ability to disengage from one task and shift attention to another whilst maintaining performance on both tasks.
 Impairments in attention are common in conditions such as Attention-Deficit/Hyperactivity Disorder (ADHD), traumatic brain injury (TBI), and various neurodegenerative diseases.

 Speed of Processing #

 Speed of processing refers to the time it takes an individual to perceive, interpret, and respond to information.
 It is a fundamental cognitive ability that affects all other higher-order domains of neuropsychological functioning.
-Reduced processing speed is commonly observed in aging, multiple sclerosis, traumatic brain injury, and depression.
+Reduced processing speed is commonly observed in ageing, multiple sclerosis, traumatic brain injury, and depression.

 Working Memory #